flarum-lang/french/README.md

 The updated language pack is now uploaded to your server and your next step is to force a recompilation of the locale [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *assets/* directory and delete the *forum-fr-XXX.js* and *admin-fr-XXX.js* files (*XXX* are some random generated letters and numbers).

-That is it, congratulations!
+That is it!
 You can now enjoy all the latest compatibilities, improvements and fixes.

 ## Contributing